How to Make Self-Rising Flour

 This post may contain affiliate links.
 Please read my disclosure policy.

-Self-rising flour is a combination of all-purpose flour (also referred to as plain flour), baking powder, and salt.
+Self-rising flour is a combination of all-purpose flour (also referred to as plain), baking powder, and salt.
 Itโs often used in recipes with no leavening agents (such as baking powder, baking soda, or yeast) and reduces the number of ingredients needed.

 How to Make Homemade Self-Rising Flour Substitute